kahing/catfs/README.md

 # Benchmark

-Compare running catfs over sshfs vs sshfs.
+Compare using catfs to cache sshfs vs sshfs only.
 Topology is laptop - 802.11n - router - 1Gbps wired - desktop.
 Laptop has SSD whereas desktop has spinning rust.